AbingtonPro/wordle_game/README.md

 # wordle_game
 Wordle! game written in python with pygame.
 I used code from https://github.com/Gunnar50/Wordle_game and https://github.com/baraltech/Wordle-PyGame and made some improvements
 #1 - Wordle! as first published uses two word lists.
-A large one of 13K words that are acceptable and a smaller one 2K of answers
+A large one of about 13K words that are acceptable and a smaller one about 2K of answers
 that are more common and familiar words.
 #2 If you allow any word to be entered, then someone will just enter all vowels, etc. to quickly solve.
 So I made the game accept only
 allowable real words.
 If you just use the large list to select the secret word, then you will end up with some really arcane and